tardigrde/gardenofbits/src/site/notes/GOB/Blog/Automate testing & deployment of Solidity smart contracts.md

 ## Brownie

-While searching for answers, I found 3 comparable frameworks, which offer most of the features I need.
+While searching for answers, I found 3 comparable [[GOB/Digital Technology/Open Source\|Open Source]] frameworks, which offer most of the features I need.
 [Truffle](https://github.com/trufflesuite/truffle) is the most mature and certainly has the most features.
 [Hardhat](https://github.com/NomicFoundation/hardhat) is a more modern tool, which focuses on debugging.
 Both of these tools are written in JavaScript.
 [Brownie](https://github.com/eth-brownie/brownie) is also a decent alternative written in Python.

 I opted for `brownie`, because it has a CLI, an interactive console, uses [pytest](https://docs.pytest.org/) for testing and makes deployments easy with different network and account configuration.
 Another consideration was, that Python is my scripting language of choice.
 This allowed me to use well-known tools to solve new problems.